 Trying to figure out the best erectile dysfunction medication can be frustrating.
-There’s advantages to each of the different pills available so which do you try first?
-Well, a trial pack can help you try out all the main medications available so you know which one works for you, then you can reorder it.
+There are advantages to each of the different pills available, so which do you try first?
+A trial pack can help you try out all the main medications available so you know which one works for you.
+You can then request this again.

 3 x 4 tablet(s) - £95.00

 The different medications in the ED Trial Pack

 There are 3 different brands of erectile dysfunction (ED) pills in the trial pack.
 Below is a table comparing some of the features:

 Viagra works for 4 - 6 hours.
 You should take it 60 mins before sex.
 It works for 65% of men.
 It is normally the first medicine prescribed by a doctor for erection problems.

 Cialis works for 24 - 36 hours.
 You should take it 30 mins before sex.
 It works for 62% of men.
 Cialis lasts much longer than the other medicines.
 However, it is also more expensive so it may not be suitable for you if you are looking for a cheaper treatment alternative.

 Levitra works for 4 - 6 hours.
 You should take it 25 - 60 mins before sex.
 It works for 59% of men.
 It is very similar to Viagra.
 However, some men find that it starts working a little faster after you take them compared to Viagra.
 It is also less likely to cause eye-related side-effects.

 - Feeling and or being sick

 Our erectile dysfunction (ED) medication trial pack contains Viagra, Cialis, and Levitra.
 These are the medicines that are most commonly prescribed for ED.
 Although this is a trial pack, you will still need a prescription.